oskarmikey/source-2-material-importer/README.md

 # vmt to vmat enhanced GUI - Enhanced GUI Conversion Tool

+# EXTREAM WARNING Im remaking this becasue if i remeber correctly this one doesn't work properly but i pushed away.

 **Warning:** This is an active project, and the current version may still be under development.
 Some functionalities or instructions might not be up-to-date or may change in future updates.

 **Overview**